jbpawlik/SwimNW/README.md

 6:00 - Now it's working again.
 For no particular reason

 8:00 - I put in marker icons that switch depending on the type of swim.
 Trying to get the navigation button to be its own thing to minimize screen clutter

+8:45 - Got the nav button to be its own thing.
+Working on allowing user to take and upload pics